 FIGURE, which shows household average daily electricity consumption over temperature and pre-and-post differences in the consumption, clearly demonstrates the motivation of this research project.
 As illustrated in Panel A of the figure, household demand for electricity grew as the temperature decreased.
 In other words, in addition to temperature-insensitive electricity demand (i.e., for non-temperature-control uses), there was a sizeable demand for electricity for heating (i.e., for temperature-control use) in Irish households, which is highly responsive to temperature variations.
 In addition, Both panels in the figure collectively show three interesting points regarding the changes in household average daily demand for electricity after introducing the TOU prices: first, during the treatment period, households in the treatment group consumed less electricity over the entire temperature range, while those in the control group equally consumed in temperate days; second, for a given temperature, the treated reduced their electricity consumption by a larger percentage; and third, the size of reduction in their electricity demand appears to depend heavily on temperature.
 Being motivated by those observations, in this research, I determine not only how much consumption changes, on average, in response to the time-varying tariffs but also how their impact varies across days with different temperatures in this research.
 In other words, the dynamic-pricing-causing effects on temperature- and non-temperature-control electricity uses are separately estimated to figure out the primary source of energy savings.

-Instead of merely leaning on randomization, I employ a difference-in-differences (DID) approach to estimate the dynamic-price-inducing electricity savings.
-Because the CER experiment dataset primarily utilized in the following empirical analysis was generated from a carefully developed randomized controlled trial (RCT), in principle, the effect of the TOU tariffs on household electricity consumption can be measured simply through the difference in average usage between the two groups during the treatment period.
-However, such a naive control/treatment difference is not valid here due to the non-trivial difference in electricity demand between the control and treatment groups during the baseline period.
-The poor balance in household demand for electricity during the benchmark period was the very reason the previous studies exploiting the same dataset also adopted the same identification strategy.
+.
+Because the CER experiment dataset was generated from a carefully developed randomized controlled trial (RCT), in principle, the effect of the TOU tariffs on household electricity consumption can be measured simply through the difference in average usage between the two groups during the treatment period.
+However, due to the non-trivial difference in electricity demand between the control and treatment groups during the baseline period, I follow the previous studies utilizing the same experiment and employ a difference-in-differences (DID) approach to estimate the electricity savings caused by the TOU pricing program.

 I include the temperature as an explanatory variable directly in my econometric models.
 In the previous papers using the identical dataset, fixed-effects (FEs) were utilized to control for time-varying factors that influenced household electricity consumption.
 Since those studies focused on quantifying how households responded, on average, to the TOU price regimes newly introduced, adding such FEs to their models served their research purpose.
 In other words, they did not need to explicitly model the relationship between temperature and household electricity consumption to estimate the average treatment effects (ATEs).
 However, a primary interest of this research is to understand how electricity savings vary with the temperature after shifting to TOU prices.
 Therefore, more flexible controls rather than FEs, not sweeping out temperature variations across days, are required in my empirical analysis.
-For that reason, I extend the typical panel DID specification that contains three indicator variables by adding interaction terms between the indicator and temperature variables.
+For that reason, I extend the typical panel DID specificationand allow the treatment effect to vary as a function of the daily average temperature.
 That is, I estimate the ATEs of the dynamic prices on household electricity demand by exploiting the within-household electricity consumption changes across not only periods but temperatures.

 3.2 Average Responses to Time-of-Use Prices